The AEF Bald Eagle Grant Program

 The American Eagle Foundation obtained funding for this grant program in 2004, when both the U.S. Senate and House UNANIMOUSLY passed the ‘Bald Eagle Commemorative Coin Act.’
 Congress authorized the U.S. Mint to mint $5 gold, $1 silver and $0.50 clad commemorative coins, which they sold to the public in 2008.

-The American Eagle Foundation continues to make those coins available to the public through its web site.
 These Coins celebrated the 35th anniversary of the Endangered Species Act of 1973, as well as the Bald Eagle’s successful recovery in the U.S.A.
 The Act authorized surcharges collected from the sale of collectible Bald Eagle Commemorative Coins to be paid to AEF of Tennessee “to further its works,” which includes grants for Bald Eagle Projects.

 The U.S. Mint’s 2008 Eagle Coin sales yielded $7.8 million in surcharges.
 Seventy-five percent of the monies, $5.8 million, were earmarked in the American Eagle Fund, hereafter called the Fund.
 This Fund supports priority bald eagle projects within the USFWS Regions of the United States.
 Projects may be conducted by state, federal and private agencies or parties.